nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 5" "Implementation Strategy Proposal" >}}

-Claude Code continued after the compactation looking at the database schema and proposing an implementation strategy for `import_quicket_registrations`.
-While it summarised it came across some options, towards the bottom of *Code Snippet 5*, that needed confirmation from me before proceeding.
+Claude Code continued after the compactation, looking at the database schema and proposing an implementation strategy for `import_quicket_registrations`.
+While it summarised, it identified some items that needed my input (see the bottom of *Code Snippet 5*), which required my confirmation before proceeding.

 I confirmed the options as follows: